History of the Parish

 From 1946 until 1953 Fr Horkin served as a curate, first at St Clare's (Fagley, Bradford), then at Christ the King (Bramley, Leeds) and finally at All Saints (Otley).
 In 1953 he became the secretary of the Catholic Missionary Society in London.
 He returned to Yorkshire in July 1955 and was appointed to the parish of St John Fisher and St Thomas More at Burley in Wharfedale.
 Moving to St Robert's (Harrogate) in 1960, then to Dunsop Bridge (Lancashire) and later to St Michael's (Konttingley).

+Fr.
+Horkin was appointed to St Josephs, Pudsey in October 1968, and found himself faced with the task of implementing changes, which came about as a result of the Second Vatican Council.
 The first undertaking was the re-ordering of the church in accordance with the new decree on the Liturgy.
 A new Blessed Sacrament chapel was added to the north side of the sanctuary and a new high altar in Sicilian marble was placed some 12 feet forward of the position of the old altar.
 The work was completed to the designs of J.B.
 Langtry-Langton Partners of Bradford and the new altar was consecrated by Bishop Gerald Moverley, the Auxiliary Bishop of Leeds, 18th October 1970.

 Nor were the needs of the school overlooked, in 1969, work was commenced on providing further new accommodation for the children, a four classroom block, to the designs of Mr. George Doyle, the Leeds architect.